Love, Rhyme & Reason

 It is all too often that we tend to counter aggression with aggression—we are determined that nobody is going to get the better of us, but White’s way is all the tenderer in contrast.
 She encourages us to foster an inner sense of peace and harmony that radiates gently out towards others.

 Her good intentions resonate throughout Love, Rhyme & Reason, encouraging us to be mindful of our own inner sense of self-awareness so that we can reach out in tenderness and compassion to those around us.
 Assisted by her rhymester friend, Steve Howard, some of whose poems in his book, Homespun Poetry, are haiku and choka.
-His text blends a warmth and generosity of spirit with insight into the human psyche.
+His text blends the warmth and generosity of spirit with insight into the human psyche.

 In keeping with her artistic background, as can already have been seen in her two other non- fiction works, Sculpting the Heart with Art Therapy and Sculpting the Heart’s Poetry, while Conversing with the Masters, the pages of White’s most recent work are enlivened by full-color photographs and colorful script.